group6tech/diva-docs/app/v2/articles/client-share-project.md

   <li>Click <strong>New Project</strong>.</li>

   <li>
-    Complete the new project's settings.</li>
+    Complete the new project's settings.
     <p class="note"><strong>Note</strong>: You can provide the project with a meaningful name and adjust a range of settings, e.g., format, raster dimension and colour space.</p>
   </li>